jax-ml/jax/docs/501/export.md

 The C++ implementations of these functions change rarely, but they can change.

-In order to ensure forward compatibility, when we change the JAX lowering rules to use a new custom call target, JAX will refrain for 3 weeks to use the new target.
+In order to ensure forward compatibility, when we change the JAX lowering rules to use a new custom call target, JAX will refrain from using the new target for 3 weeks.
 To use the latest lowering rules, you can pass the `--jax_export_ignore_forward_compatibility=1` configuration flag or the `JAX_EXPORT_IGNORE_FORWARD_COMPATIBILITY=1` environment variable.

 Only a subset of custom calls are guaranteed stable and have compatibility guarantees ([see list](https://github.com/search?q=repo%3Ajax-ml%2Fjax++%22_CUSTOM_CALL_TARGETS_GUARANTEED_STABLE+%3D%22+path%3A_export.py&amp%3Btype=code&type=code)).
 We continuously
-add more custom call targets to the allowed list along with backwards compatibility tests.
+add more custom call targets to the allowed list along with backward compatibility tests.
 If you try to serialize code that invokes other custom call targets you will get an error during exporting.